 We understand that all the changes happening around us can be stressful.
 To assist you in managing these challenges, we have gathered information and resources available to you:

 Whether you're experiencing a personal issue that is preventing you from being successful in your coursework, feeling overwhelmed, or struggle with stress, depression or anxiety, our professionally trained counselors are here to help you.
+To learn more about our services, please view Personal and Career Counseling Services.
 Arrange a confidential appointment today.

 If there is a threat to your immediate safety or the safety of others, call 911.